Sex work in Shanghai in the 19th and 20th centuries: Political and social change

 Confucius was a Chinese philosopher whose teachings and ideology formed the backbone of Chinese culture.
 This depiction of him was created more than two millennia after his death.

 Despite Shanghai's reputation as one of the largest cities for sex work at the time, sex work was completely shunned.
 Especially during the Maoist period, sex work was met with retribution and damnation.

 In addition to laws outlawing prostitution, Confucian ideals played a major role in pressuring men and women to stay away from prostitution.
 Within these ideals, everyone was seen as "innately good and educable".
 Men were also expected to be loyal to their families and avoid all risks.

 Prostitution in Shanghai was officially outlawed in 1949.
 Before that, there had been heated debate about whether prostitution should merely be regulated due to its contribution to Shanghai's economic power in the 19th and early 20th centuries.

-Between 1950-1951, a movement sought to purge all revolutionaries that went against the ban on prostitution.
+Between 1950–1951, a movement sought to purge all revolutionaries that went against the ban on prostitution.
 The People's Court of Shanghai sentenced 200 people to death and over 7,000 people to suspended death sentences or life sentences.
 Many brothel owners were caught up in the purges; their punishment led to the closure of most brothels throughout the nation.

 The government claimed by 1958 that prostitution had been eradicated, deemed venereal disease clinics unnecessary, and closed them all by 1965.

 This changed as the Maoist period drew its close by 1976.
-During Deng Xiaoping's reform, sex work returned in new forms.
+During the reform and opening up, sex work returned in new forms.
 Rather than brothels, sex workers were found in dance halls, salons, barbershops, coffeehouses, train-stations, theaters, karaoke bars, and even parks.
 Much of the time, sex workers worked in their homes to avoid being caught.
 Technology at the end of the 20th century helped sex workers stay in touch with their clients.

 The end of the 20th century was also met with many more migrants entering Shanghai.
 This played a major role in reigniting the sex industry and also led to trafficking and exploitation.